glad-tidings/BlumBot/README.md

 Enter all account phone numbers, along with the api_id and api_hash, in the data.txt file.
 Additionally, add proxies in the proxy.txt file (e.g., socks5://10.10.10.10:1080).

 ## Run
-After entering all accounts, run the executable file and select 'Create Session.'
-Once all sessions are created, select 'Run Bot.
+After entering all accounts, run the executable file and select 'Create Session' Once all sessions are created, select 'Run Bot'.

 ## Telegram API
 You can get api_id and api_hash from [Telegram API](https://my.telegram.org)